 Still, sufferers in India have a long way to go both in terms of battling the serious health implications and crushing stigma.
 Stories like Ameer and Sadiya’s have led doctors at the Tej Kohli Cornea Institute to call upon the Indian government to make free cornea replacement surgery available across the country and ensure expert dermatologists are available in local hospitals.

-By raising awareness of the little-known plight of India’s XP children amongst worldwide audiences at film festivals and now online too, my hope is that eventually more will be done to provide young sufferers of XP with free and unfettered access to the healthcare and the resources that they need.
+By raising awareness of the little-known plight of India’s XP children amongst worldwide audiences at film festivals and now online too, my hope is that eventually more will be done to provide young sufferers of XP with free and unfettered access to healthcare and the resources that they need.